facebookresearch/mmf/README.md

 --out_prefix test_best_model
 ```

-The result can be found as a json file test_best_model.json ,
-this file can be uploaded to test on evalAI(https://evalai.cloudcv.org/web/challenges/challenge-page/80/submission)
+The results will be saved as a json file `test_best_model.json`, and this file can be uploaded to the evaluation server on EvalAI (https://evalai.cloudcv.org/web/challenges/challenge-page/80/submission).

 ### Ensemble different models
-download all the models above
+Download all the models above
 ```bash
 python ensemble.py --res_dirs pretrained_models/ --out ensemble_5.json
 ```
-The result is in ensemble_5.json, check on evalAI, get the overall accuracy is 71.3
+Results will be saved in `ensemble_5.json`.
+Submit it on evalAI to get overall accuracy as 71.3.

 ### Ensemble 30 models
-To get all 30 pretrained models and the corresponding image features.The ensemble result for these 30 models is 72.18 on test-dev the models can be download:
+To run an ensemble of 30 pretrained models, download the models and image features as follows.
+This gets an accuracy of 72.18 on test-dev.

 ```bash
 wget https://s3-us-west-1.amazonaws.com/pythia-vqa/ensembled.tar.gz
 ```
 ### Customize config
-TO change models or adjust hyper-parameters, see [config_help.md](config_help.md)
+To change models or adjust hyper-parameters, see [config_help.md](config_help.md)

 ### AWS s3 dataset summary